How to Work Out Pro-Rata Pay

 How to work out pro rata salary

-The basic calculation uses simple equations, and you can use them to work out pro-rata is as follows:
+The basic calculation below uses a simple equation, and you can use it to work out pro-rata salary:

 The output value isn't always 100 percent accurate.
 The better way to calculate pro rata pay entitlement is to work it out by the actual hours worked, rather than days.